elementer23/Applied-AI-TVM-front-end/tvm-front-end/README.md

 ## Installing Node Modules

-Once the you've got the project on your pc, in your respected environment.
+Once you've got the project on your pc, in your respected environment.
 The corresponding node modules should be installed, in order to properly run the project.

 **(Be sure to execute the commands inside of the root folder of the project.)**